+This article focuses on key clauses that need to appear in a Shareholders’ Agreement.
 It is usually understood that a Shareholders’ Agreement should be put in place for any company with more than one shareholder, as it provides an ideal solution to any conflict that may occur later on in the relationship.
 Without one, you would be in a serious mess – for example without one you cannot:

 - force a shareholder to sell his or her shares to you if you are in dispute or they breach the agreement or under-perform; and

-- force the other shareholders to buy your shares out when you want to retire or if you die.
+- force the other shareholder(s) to buy your shares out when you want to retire or if you die.

 Without a Shareholders’ Agreement, transferring shares and buying a shareholder out can become difficult, if not impossible; this is especially true when the relationship between the shareholders becomes toxic.
 Therefore, having a Shareholders’ Agreement can protect both the shareholders and the company.

-In this article, we will be looking at the four key features that should be in any good Shareholders’ Agreement.
+So let’s look at the four key features that should be in any good Shareholders’ Agreement.

 Shareholders’ Agreement clauses